-If your existing routers do not support WDS, you can manually create a WDS environment using these steps:
+If your current routers do not offer WDS support, you can establish a WDS environment manually by following these steps:

-Note: Please refer router's support documentation for specific setup instructions to perform these universal steps.
+Note: Refer to the router's support documentation for detailed setup instructions tailored to perform these universal steps.

-In most cases, you should wire Router 2 to Router 1 using a wired connection is recommended.
-Alternatively, you can consider the option of utilizing a wireless media bridge, or run a single network cable to the other location and perform the following steps:
+In most scenarios, connecting Router 2 to Router 1 using a wired connection is recommended.
+Alternatively, you can consider the option of utilizing a wireless media bridge or running a single network cable to the other location and follow these steps:

-- Disable the DHCP server on Router 2 to prevent IP conflicts or network configuration issues, allowing only Router 1 is responsible for network management.
+- Disable the DHCP server on Router 2 to avert potential IP conflicts and network configuration problems.
+This ensures that only Router 1 is responsible for network management.

 - Manually assign an IP Address to Router 2 that is one digit higher than Router 1's current IP.
-For instance, if Router 1's IP is 192.168.1.1, configure Router 2's IP to 192.168.1.2.
-Also, ensure that Router 2's IP address is not allotted for DHCP distribution in Router 1.
-If not, create a DHCP reservation for Router 2's IP address in the DHCP table of Router 1.
+For instance, if Router 1's IP is 192.168.1.1, set Router 2's IP to 192.168.1.2.
+Additionally, make sure that Router 2's IP address is not included in the DHCP allocation range of Router 1.
+If necessary, establish a DHCP reservation for Router 2's IP address within the DHCP table of Router 1.

-- Configure the Internet Gateway of Router 2 with Router 1's IP address.
+- Configure Router 2's Internet Gateway with Router 1's IP address.

-Note: DO NOT use Router 2's WAN port.
+Note: Do NOT use Router 2's WAN port for connection.

-- In Router 2's wireless security settings, disable Automatic Channel selection and manually set the channel to an unused channel in the network (not used by Router 1 or any other router).
+- Within Router 2's wireless security settings, disable Automatic Channel selection and manually set the Channel to an unused channel within the network, ensuring it is not being used by Router 1 or any other routers.

 Note: You can also configure more than two routers with the same name (SSID) for larger areas.

-- Configure the wireless security of Router 2 identical to Router 1.
+- Set up the wireless security settings of Router 2 to match those of Router 1.

-This setup provides two identical access points working in harmony from the opposite ends of the home to create a single distributed network.
+This configuration establishes two identical access points working seamlessly from opposite ends of the home, forming a unified distributed network.